 I could not think of a worse way to spend Sunday morning as a kid then to be taken to school.
 The pending dreadful Monday morning would close in even quicker.
 When I was a regular attendee of “classes” in the old church basement, I went along with the charade.
 Monday to Friday school was draining enough, so why in the hell would I even remotely find Sunday school better?
 Regular school was tiring.
 I just wanted to rest, read and be home!
 Anywhere else but another damn school!

-I begged to be saved from these Sunday by anything and anyone.
+I begged to be saved from these Sundays by anything and anyone.
 Even hoped to be sick….

 I was the child and grand-child of regular loyal church folk who sang horrible hymnals and read passages in those stupid beat-up old books like robots.
 Yes, at the time I was a young believer in God and all things Christianity.
 Why did I need to attend a building every Sunday to prove it?
 I would ask these questions and be quickly shut down.
 You were never really allowed to ask these kinds of questions.